leo-project/notes/leofs/docs/how-to-integrate-leofs-with-cdn.md

-## How to integrate LeoFS with AWS CloudFront
+## How to integrate LeoFS with CDN
-There is nothing to do for integrating LeoFS with AWS CloudFront.
+There is nothing special to do for integrating LeoFS with CDN.
-If you want to customize TTL by the Origin, You can customize TTL on AWS Web Console.
-If you want to customize TTL in units finer than the Origin, It's time to use `http_custom_header.conf`.
+Since almost CDN service providers take care of a CacheControl Header received from a Origin to determine how long a file should be cached on their edge servers, So if you want to modify TTL according to URLs, you can do it by using `http_custom_header.conf`.

 ## How to use `http_custom_header.conf`